Find Grad Schools

 15 Yearly Graduations

 Tuskegee University is the 4th most popular school in the nation for students seeking a master's degree in animal science.
 Roughly 2,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $19,594 per year, while in-state graduate students, on average, pay $20,378 per year.
 During the most recent year for which we have data, 15 people received their master's degree in animal science from Tuskegee.
-About 55% of this group were women, and 91% were students from an underrepresented racial-ethnic group.
+Around 40% of these students were from an underrepresented racial-ethnic group, and 90% were women.

 #4